 App Engine provides a Search service that stores structured documents in one or more indexes.
 A document contains data-typed fields.

-If your app uses the Search service, you can search an index using the Google Developers Console.
-To search an index for documents with fields that match queries, in the left-side menu go to Compute > App Engine > Search.
+If your app uses the Search service, you can search an index for documents with fields that match queries.
 You can also view all the indexes in a project and the documents contained in each index.